omrfrkcpr/bloggio-api/README.md

 Routes:

 - Defined in Express to handle API endpoints.
-- Routes map to controller actions for creating, reading, updating, and deleting tasks.
+- Routes map to controller actions for creating, reading, updating, and deleting blogs.

 Example endpoints: